Feature Engineering¶

 How It Works¶

-The feature_preprocessing_fn parameter in environment configs transforms raw OHLCV data into custom features.
+The feature_preprocessing_fn parameter in environment configs transforms raw OHLCV data (plus any auxiliary columns) into custom features.
 This function is called on each resampled timeframe during environment initialization.

-IMPORTANT: All feature columns must start with features_ prefix (e.g., features_close, features_rsi_14).
+IMPORTANT: When using feature_preprocessing_fn, all feature columns must start with features_ prefix (e.g., features_close, features_rsi_14).
 Only columns with this prefix will be included in the observation space.
+Without feature_preprocessing_fn, raw columns (OHLCV + any auxiliary columns) are used directly as features.

 Timeframe Format Matters